 I think others mostly enjoyed this event and rule until they were called to attend the programme in front of the teachers and other students.
 Some of our classmates have passions in such events and they enjoyed participating and they felt that everybody should attend it.
 A few students were more attracted to sports and TV shows and they did not like it as far as I recall.
-I actually violated this rules quite a few times.
+I actually violated these rules quite a few times.
 Once my parents came to meet my math teacher and I went home with them and skipped this programme.
 In many other occasions, I tried to skip attending this programme and in some cases I was successful.

 If you ask me whether this was a good rule or not, I would say, this was in fact, a good rule to introduce art, literature and cultural programs to the young students.
 I learned more about Shakespeare and his work through this programme than reading academic books.
 Thus it was a good initiative and a good rule as I understand now.

 In my early days, schooling was never fun for me as it is today for the kids.
 In fact, I had to go through some unwanted and tiresome rules and regulations like detention in my school days.
 I will discuss the entire issue now.

-Detention is a kind of punishment, or ‘a disciplinary measure’ – termed by our honourable teachers.
+Detention is a kind of punishment, or a disciplinary measure’ – termed by our honourable teachers.
 They liked the process very much and ordered anyone even for the slightest excuse of discipline violation.
 I was lucky in this sense that I did not have to undergo any corporal punishment from my school in Kentucky in the USA that my ancestors did.
-But in the moment when the nation was forwarding in at a great speed, punishing the kids with detention was really unwanted and not welcomed by many, especially the students.
+But at the moment when the nation was forwarding in at a great speed, punishing the kids with detention was really unwanted and not welcomed by many, especially the students.
 But nobody stepped ahead to protest about this ‘touching’ issue at the schools.
 Now I am free of the troubles but the experiences were really shocking.